Petros626/GTTL-dataset/README.md

 ## Information
 **This data set will be continuously expanded and maintained by me in the future.
 The aim is to collect and label a huge amount (300k+) of images (depending on my private time).
-Additionally it would be nice to get support, since the prices for gasoline have risen sharply and as a student the driving distances for the data record myself pay.**
+Additionally it would be nice to get support, because the prices for gasoline have risen sharply and as a student I pay the driving distances to record the data myself.**

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/mrsakos)